Liftric/octopus-deploy-plugin/README.md

 pushOverwriteMode | octo push OverwriteMode | -
 buildInformationAddition | Customize the final octopus build-information before uploading | {}
 gitlab() | Default `buildInformationAddition` implementation adding context from the CI environment for Gitlab CI.
-Also sets `commitLinkBaseUrl`. | not applied
+Also sets `commitLinkBaseUrl`. | not applied httpLogLevel | configures the http logging while using the Octopus API | `HttpLoggingInterceptor.Level.NONE`

 `generateChangelogSinceLastTag` extracts all commits between the HEAD and the last tag.
 If no tag is found, the first commit in the history tree is used instead.